Stanley McCutcheon: Career

-McCutcheon served a total of five terms in the Alaska House of Representatives, representing the 3rd district as a Democrat.
+McCutcheon served five terms in the Alaska Territorial House of Representatives, representing the 3rd electoral district as a member of the Democratic Party.
 He served from 1943 to 1947 in the 16th and 17th territorial legislatures, from 1949 to 1953 in the 19th and 20th territorial legislatures, and from 1955 to 1957 in the 22nd territorial legislature.

-McCutcheon served as the 18th speaker of the Alaska House of Representatives from 1949 to 1951 in the 19th territorial legislature.
+McCutcheon served one term as the 18th speaker of the Alaska Territorial House from 1949 to 1951 in the 19th territorial legislature.

 McCutcheon was a delegate to the Democratic National Convention from Alaska Territory in 1952 and 1956.
-Additionally, he was a delegate to the Democratic National Convention from Alaska in 1960 and 1968.
+Additionally, he was a delegate to the Democratic National Convention from the U.S. state of Alaska in 1960 and 1968.

-In 1954, McCutcheon authored a petition asking President Dwight D. Eisenhower to recall Alaska Governor B. Frank Heintzleman, describing it as "a non-partisan movement".
+In 1954, McCutcheon authored a petition asking U.S. President Dwight D. Eisenhower to recall Alaska Governor B. Frank Heintzleman, describing it as a nonpartisan movement.

-Outside of the Alaska Legislature, McCutcheon was an attorney with his own private law practice in Anchorage.
+Outside of the Alaska Territorial Legislature, McCutcheon was an attorney with a private law practice in Anchorage.
 He also served as president of Alaska Airlines.

-McCutcheon helped Alaska natives obtain a settlement of $962 million and 40 acres of land.
+McCutcheon helped Alaska natives obtain a $962 million settlement and 40 million acres of land.

 Legal issues

-On November 20, 1952, following the closure of the Union Bank of Anchorage by the Territorial Banking Board, McCutcheon was arrested along with the institution's president on seven misdemeanor charges of failing to abide by banking laws, which included making loans in excess of legal limits, failure to hold meetings of stockholders, and failure to obey bank board orders.
-They both posted $3,000 bond and were immediately released.
-McCutcheon and the other officer denied any wrongdoing and claimed that the charges were politically motivated.
+On November 20, 1952, following the closure of the Union Bank of Anchorage by the Territorial Banking Board, McCutcheon was arrested along with the institution's president, Ndrew Hassman, on seven misdemeanor charges of failing to abide by banking laws, which included making loans in excess of legal limits, failure to hold meetings of stockholders, and failure to obey bank board orders.
+They both posted bond of $3,000 and were released immediately.
+McCutcheon and Hassman denied any wrongdoing and alleged that the charges were politically motivated.